gmprestes/PHP-PowerfullAPI/README.md

 # PowerfulAPI
 A powerful and very light-weight PHP REST API Server

 A PHP REST server for providing a very light-weight REST API.

-Very easy to set up and get going.
-Independent from other libraries and frameworks.
-Supports HTTP authentication.
+*Very easy to set up and get going, you just need to copy files into working directory.

-Simple REST server in PHP

-After building a couple of RESTful services using the Zend Framework, I decided to create a dead simple REST server that allowed me to skip all the features I didn’t need as well as a tons of classes that came with Zend Framework MVC.
-There are still useful features to add (XML support for example), but overall I’m quite happy with what I’ve come up with.

-My solution, RestServer, is a JSON REST server, so far.
-It should be trivial to add support for XML or other formats, but there would have to be assumptions on what your object would look like in XML (XML-RPC style, your own custom XML format, etc).
-First we’ll look at the classes that you write to handle the requests, then we’ll look at how to tie it together in your index.php file.
+*Independent from other libraries and frameworks.
+*Supports HTTP authentication.

+Support the following formats :
+* text/plain
+* text/html
+* application/json
+* application/xml

 REST Controllers